pieroproietti/get-eggs/README.md

 # get-eggs

-**get-eggs**: install penguins-eggs and configure it on your AlpineLinux, Arch, Debian, Devuan or Ubuntu or derivatives.
+**get-eggs**: install penguins-eggs and configure it on your AlmaLinux, AlpineLinux, Arch, Debian, Devuan, Fedora, Manjaro, Openmamba, openSuSE, RockyLinu, Ubuntu and derivatives.

 Before to start, we need the package `lsb-release` installed, this is default for mostly distros, but not on `AlpineLinux`  and `ArchLinux`.
 * on Alpine, uncomment community from `/etc/apk/repositories`, then `doas apk add lsb-release`;